kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Installing R
 =============

 R is a standalone package.
-However you must install a good text editor that works with R to get the most benefit.
+However, to get the most benefit, you must install a good text editor that works with R also.

 If you are having trouble installing R, please `email us for assistance <mailto:kevin.dunn@connectmv.com>`_.